FireChickenProductivity/MouseControlChicken/README.md

 Double Alphabet is a clone of the double alphabet grid.

-Recursively Divisible Combination let you put one grade inside another such as how the alphabet numbers grid has the alphabet grad as the primary and the one to nine as the secondary.
+Recursively Divisible Combination let you put one grid inside another such as how the alphabet numbers grid has the alphabet grid as the primary and the one to nine as the secondary.
 Having a square recursive division grid as the primary is currently not supported.

-Cloning an existing grade can be useful if you want multiple options for the same grid that have different default displays.
+Cloning an existing grid can be useful if you want multiple options for the same grid that have different default displays.

 After you pick the grid type, the process will ask you to provide any needed grid arguments.